An official website of the United States government

 This important initiative is part of the City’s ongoing commitment to public safety and comes after extensive planning, policy development utilizing national models, and best practices in training.
 The department has worked over the past two years to develop a program that meets the highest standards of accountability while protecting civil liberties.

-Officers will be equipped with cameras manufactured by Axon, the nationwide leader in body-worn cameras.
+Officers are equipped with cameras manufactured by Axon, the nationwide leader in body-worn cameras.
 The Cambridge Police will also be leveraging Axon’s digital evidence management solution, which streamlines video storage, retrieval, and case management, ultimately improving efficiency in handling evidence.
 Officers will undergo thorough training to ensure they are equipped to use the cameras effectively and in accordance with departmental policies and procedures.

 The new policy provides clear guidelines on the proper use of the cameras, while ensuring the public can have confidence that the footage will be handled with the utmost care and integrity.